Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 reference).
 Each WS2801 chip has a bus input connected to a controlling device such as the LED Strip Bricklet or to a WS2801 predecessor and a bus output which can be connected to a subsequent WS2801.
-Since it is a chained bus, a signle bus output has to be connected only to a single bus input.
+Since it is a chained bus, a single bus output has to be connected only to a single bus input.
 The bus is indexed beginning with the first WS2801 on the LED Strip Bricklet (API index 0).